-An application can be made at any time outside the normal admission round and children will be admitted where there are available places.
-Applications should be made to the school by contacting: The Head of School, St. Pancras Catholic Primary School, Stratford Road, Ipswich, IP1 6EF.
-Where there are more applications than places, the published oversubscription criteria, as set out above, will be applied.
+An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+Application should be made to the school by contacting: The Head of School, St Mary's Catholic Primary School, Woodbridge Road, IP4 4EU.
+Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.

-If there are no places available, the child in question will be added to the waiting list.
+If there are no places available, the child will be added to the waiting list (see above).

-You will be advised of the outcome of your application in writing and, if unsuccessful, will have the right of appeal to an independent appeal panel.
+You will be advised of the outcome of your application in writing, and you have the right of appeal to an independent appeal panel.